 2. Build Up Your Meditation Routine Slowly

-It’s tempting to start meditating as much as possible, for as long as you can, but you should try and start out slow with your practice.
+It’s tempting to start meditating as much as possible, for as long as you can, but you should try and start out slow.
 Meditation requires patience and dedication.
-However, if you speed through the beginning stages of this practice you won’t be able to sustain it.
+However, if you speed through the beginning stages of this practice, you may not be able to sustain it.

 3. Invest In Meditation Cushions

 This step isn’t strictly necessary, but meditation cushions and other meditation items can help improve your practice.
 Meditation is centered on comfort and relaxation, firstly, so it doesn’t hurt to invest in some nice cushions or pillows for your practice.

 4. Try Turning Down The Lights and Lowering The Temperature